orsonteodoro/oiledmachine-overlay/CONTRIBUTING.md

 3. A better alternative with duplicated functionality.
 4. Improved fork.
 5. Clearly pre alpha when better alternatives exists.
-6. The minor branch is older than 2, except when they are needed for testing.
+6. The minor branch is older than 2 relative to the current version, except when they are needed for testing.

 ## Overlay maintainers